Continuum Fractons: Quantization and the Few Body Problem: In closing

 A natural next step in the three-body study would be to place it on rigorous mathematical footing, analogous to Sturm-Liouville theory for the two-body case.
 In the bigger picture, the many-body regime at finite density remains to be explored, with the central question of whether or not quantum effects restore ergodicity.
 The order-by-disorder argument presented in this paper suggests ergodicity breaking at low temperatures that maximizes clustering, mirroring the classical case.
 By extending the comparison to classical fractons, we expect quantum ergodicity breaking at finite temperature---but showing this requires a proper computational framework to be created.
 Further, the applicability of fracton hydrodynamics~\cite{Gromovetal_FractonHydro_PhysRevResearch.2.033124} to our system is downstream of the question of ergodicity and thermalization.

 Viewed in the broader fracton context, our systems are---as explained in \cref{sec:lattice_models}---continuum limits of lattice models with hopping of diverging range in lattice units.
 From this perspective, we see that while states with fully isolated fractons are robust to the ultraviolet details contained in the pair inertia function $K$, the remaining states care sensitively about such details.
-This is why working directly in the naive continuum limit~\cite{GorantlaLamSeiberg_UVIR_PhysRevB.104.235116} is not informative about the non-trivial fracton dynamics that we have discussed in this paper.
+This is why working directly in the naive ultra-local continuum limit~\cite{GorantlaLamSeiberg_UVIR_PhysRevB.104.235116} is not informative about the fracton dynamics that we have discussed in this paper, with the pair-inertia function determining clustering properties and a spectral transition.

 Overall, Machian fractons continue to surprise, with their unusual behaviors now extending into the quantum regime.